hajs110208/mcpe-crack/README.md

 # mcpe-crack
 Google Play License Check Bypasser for Minecraft for Android

+# Important: Not working on 1.21.111 and above

+Mojang introduced pairip protection to their app.
+It will work on 1.21.101 and older.

 # Before doing this
 This repository is for people who bought the game legally.
 Please consider buying Minecraft instead of cracking.